 There are three types of product differentiation:

-Product differentiation and service differentiation matters because there are hundreds of new products and services entering the market every day.
+Product differentiation and service differentiation matter because hundreds of new products and services are entering the market every day.

 This is why it’s so important to highlight your product’s unique selling proposition.